 You can see how this compares in our solar panels pros and cons guide →.

-What Affects Solar Panel ROI in the UK?
+What Affects Solar Panel Savings in the UK?

 1. How much electricity you currently use